Gargi-collab/python_basic_projects/README.md

 ## Projects Included

-- Number Guessing Game**: A simple game where the computer selects a random number and the player tries to guess it.
+- Number Guessing Game: A simple game where the computer selects a random number and the player tries to guess it.
 - *(future projects to add!)*

 ---